Ute Mountain Lookout Tower

 - Retro-fit joists and beams beneath platform on 3 sides;

 Lodging and Directions: Take Hwy 44 to Sheep Creek Geological Loop.
 The tower is located two and one-half miles west of the loop.
 Take the turn off on the unpaved and narrow road towards Spirit Lake.
 The tower is located 51 miles northwest of Vernal, UT at 8,834 feet elevation, Near Flaming Gorge Reservoir.
-Volunteers will be camping at Summit Springs Guard Station, approximately 3.5 miles east of Ute Tower.
-Volunteers also have the option of camping at the Ute Tower Site.
+Volunteers will be staying at Summit Springs Guard Station, approximately 3.5 miles east of Ute Tower, for the first three sessions.
+For the fourth session, volunteers will be camping at a dispersed site around the tower.
 More specific directions will be given upon registration.

 Additional Information: The project was managed and supervised by two or more HistoriCorps instructors and was designed to optimize learning opportunities.
 Camping, tools, safety equipment, and meals were provided by HistoriCorps but transportation and to and from the project was the responsibility of the participant.
 Volunteers were responsible for bringing their own camping gear.